Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Active object recognition plays a central role in robot-operated autonomous scene understanding and object manipulation.
-The problem involves planning the views of the visual sensor of a robot to maximally increase the accuracy and confidence of object recognition.
-Recently, active recognition has gained much boosting~\cite{Wu15}, thanks to the fast development of 3D sensing techniques (e.g., depth cameras) and the proliferation of 3D shape repositories.
+The problem involves online planning the views of the visual sensor of a robot to maximally increase the accuracy and confidence of object recognition, which is also referred to as the next-best-view (NBV) problem for active object recognition.
+Recently, 3D object recognition has gained much boosting thanks to the fast development of 3D sensing techniques (e.g., depth cameras) and the proliferation of 3D shape repositories.
 Our work also adopts the 3D geometric data-driven approach, under the setting of 2.5D depth acquisition.

 For view selection, most existing works lie in the paradigm of information theoretic view evaluation (e.g.~\cite{denzler2002,huber2012}).
 For example, from a set of candidates, the view maximizing the mutual information between observations and object classes is selected.
 Such methods often present two issues.
 First, to estimate the mutual information, unobserved views must be sampled and the corresponding data must be synthesized from a learned generative model, making the view estimation inefficient~\cite{Wu15}.
 Second, the object recognition model is typically learned independent on the view planner, although the two are really coupled in an active recognition system~\cite{jayaraman2016}.